 Now the left embraces an ideology of ‘care’

 Not that the left has wholly given up on the imprimatur of scientific authority — you will find scientific expertise wielded on behalf of the climate or trans rights or drug policy on a regular basis.
 But there has been a clear rhetorical and conceptual shift.
 Where once the left stood for cool-headed rationalism, taking the emotion out of how we punish criminals or police drugs, and asking “what works?”, it now embraces an ideology of “care”.
 Peer-reviewed papers are as likely to take on board the “lived experiences of victims” and “indigenous ways of knowing” as they are data-driven approaches.
-Environmental policy is less “2 minutes to midnight on the Doomsday Clock” than it is “how do I lower my carbon emissions as a vegan who likes holidays to Thailand?”
+Environmental policy is now less “two minutes to midnight on the Doomsday Clock” than it is “how do I lower my carbon emissions as a vegan who likes holidays to Thailand?”

 The softening of the left has precipitated a major break with what was a once dominant internet, media and publishing phenomenon (not to mention an influential social movement): New Atheism.
 In the 2000s it was in the triumphant ascendant, firmly identifying with the centre and the left of politics.
-Against a backdrop of Islamist terrorism, a tipping point of declining religious belief in the West, and widespread climate change denial among the political right, conditions were perfect for a strident and militant anti-religious movement.
+Against a backdrop of Islamist terrorism, a tipping point of declining religious belief in the West, and widespread climate change denial on the political right, conditions were perfect for a strident and militant anti-religious movement.

 Online atheism is a familiar phenomenon to almost anyone active on the web during this period.
 Would-be internet deicides followed a familiar script: they’d share videos of Christopher Hitchens DESTROYING religion, or post memes like this:

 Anyone who had the ill fortune to cross swords with this type quickly discovered their curious bushido.
-The warriors of atheism would deploy strange sophistic arguments, saying for example that there were no atheist beliefs — or for that matter a thing called “New Atheism”.
+The warriors of atheism would deploy the same quixotic sophistic arguments, saying for example that there were no atheist beliefs — or for that matter a thing called “New Atheism”.
 An atheist was “just someone who didn’t believe in God” (despite all being identical stormtrooper-like clones).
 Above all, they would never, ever, ever stop arguing with you.
 Having the last word was a way of life, a matter of honour.

 These eccentric souls venerated the big beasts of New Atheism: Christopher Hitchens their John the Baptist, Richard Dawkins their messiah, Daniel Dennett a font of Solomonic wisdom, and of course Sam Harris as a militant crusading Richard the Lionheart, putting the terroristic Saracens to the sword.

 There was a time when this perspective had serious appeal on the left.
 In the era of the climate-sceptic presidency George Bush and hysterical fears that the US religious right were about to usher in a Handmaid’s Tale style theocracy, New Atheism was seen as a potent antidote.
-It was certainly a source of identity and affirmation for the archetypal “only atheist in the village” Mid-Western teen surrounded by hordes of beaming, athletic evangelical teens sporting purity rings and enthusiastically convinced of the merits of young Earth creationism.
+It was certainly a source of identity and affirmation for the archetypal “only atheist in the village” Mid-Western adolescent surrounded by hordes of beaming, athletic evangelical teens sporting purity rings and enthusiastically convinced of the merits of young Earth creationism.